September 22, Tuesday, late afternoon.

 The beach was edged with white rock cliffs; up close they turned out to be weathered flint.

 After a long walk along the beach we were ready to head back.

-Or may not.
-The artist who did this etching way back when must have stood in the same spot as all the bus passengers.
+Or maybe not.
+The artist who did this etching way back when must have stood in the same spot as the bus passengers.